-The lime-plastered walls with their glossy shine, pillars made of marble and decorated with leave sand flowers, domes, fountains and the Jharokhas at the Sajjangarh fort Udaipur, all come together to give us a glimpse of the impressive architecture and art of this region.
+The lime-plastered walls with their glossy shine, pillars made of marble and decorated with leave sand flowers, domes, fountains and the Jharokhas at the Sajjangarh fort, all come together to give us a glimpse of the impressive architecture and art of this region.
 The palace provides an extensive scenic vision of the lakes in the city and its countryside.
 Indeed it is the perfect spot to enjoy the lovely sight of the sun setting over the Aravali mountains.
-Overnight stay in Udaipur!.
+Overnight stay in Udaipur.

 Transfer to the hotel after arrival

 Our half-day sightseeing tour of Mumbai starts later.
-The first place we will go is at Gateway of India, which was designed by Writtet in the Gujarat style of the 16th century as a remembrance to the visit of King George V and Queen Mary to India in 1911.
+We will start with the Gateway of India, designed by Writtet in the Gujarat style of the 16th century as a remembrance to the visit of King George V and Queen Mary to India in 1911.
 This magnificent stone archway is the first sight for visitors to Mumbai arriving by ship.
-It is here at this crypto-Moresque archway that several top government workers, governors and representatives stepped foot in India from their P O steamers and were greeted and welcomed to India.
-In addition to the archway a statue of Swamy Vivekananda and an equestrian statue of Chhatrapati Shivaji have been placed at the site of Gateway of India.
+It is here at this crypto-Moresque archway that several top government workers, governors and representatives stepped foot in India from their P&O steamers and were greeted and welcomed to India.
+In addition to the archway, a statue of Swamy Vivekananda and an equestrian statue of Chhatrapati Shivaji have been placed at the site of Gateway of India.
 A magnificent sight on the opposite side is the famous Taj Mahal Hotel.